Being pregnant with twins, triplets and other multiples

 How much weight should you gain if you’re pregnant with multiples?

-You need to gain more weight than if you were pregnant one baby.
-The amount of weight to gain depends on your pre-pregnancy weight and how many babies you’re carrying.
-Talk to your provider about the right amount of weight gain for you.
+If you’re pregnant with multiples, you need to gain more weight than if you were pregnant one baby.
+The amount of weight to gain depends on your weight before pregnancy and how many babies you have.
+Talk to your provider about how much weight to gain.

 - If you were at a healthy weight before pregnancy, you want to gain about 37 to 54 pounds during pregnancy.